|

 I had slept poorly and had no appetite for the next day or so.
 But I had no

 doubt that God really loved me and answered my prayers.
+I also remember some deep thoughts I used to

 ponder riding a yellow public school bus at the age of seven or so as though it were